TunderRitter/Robots-Warehouse-Simulation/README.md

 ## Usage
 1. Clone the repository.
-2. Configure simulation parameters in the provided configuration file.
+2. Configure simulation parameters.
+You can use the files in the sample-files folder.
 3. Run the simulation program.
 4. Analyze the generated log file for simulation results.